cagov/caldata-mdsa-training/docs/dbt/cloud.md

 #### Demo: CI/CD in a development workflow

 1. How to read the results of CI checks on a PR in GitHub (or Azure DevOps).
-2. How merging to `main` results in production dbt builds.
+1. How merging to `main` results in production dbt builds.

-#### Custom schema names
+### Custom schema names

 1. We’ll talk about how the database schemas in which dbt models are built are determined.
 In development, the models get built in a different place (e.g., your `DBT_<first-name-initial+last-name>`schema) than they do in production.
-2. We’ll discuss how this project is configured to use a custom schema name generated using `transform/macros/get_custom_schema.sql`.
+1. We’ll discuss how this project is configured to use a custom schema name generated using `transform/macros/get_custom_schema.sql`.

-##### Exercise
+### Exercise: Custom schemas

 Configure your intermediate model to build in a custom schema called `statistics`.
 You can do this by creating a new property in the model YAML config block: “`schema: statistics`”.
 Build your model and find it in Snowflake.

-#### Exercise: Get your branch to pass CI checks
+### Exercise: Get your branch to pass CI checks

 You’ve been working in your own branches to create dbt models and configuration files for PeMS data.
 Ultimately, our goal is to develop production-grade models, which are documented, configured, and passing CI.

 **If using GitHub:**

 1. Inspect the `pre-commit` results of your pull request in GitHub.
-2. Address any issues flagged by the results.
+1. Address any issues flagged by the results.
 Remember, the “_Format_”, “_Lint_”, and “_Fix_” buttons in dbt Cloud can help with auto-resolving issues around formatting.
-3. Inspect the dbt Cloud test results in GitHub (or Azure DevOps).
+1. Inspect the dbt Cloud test results in GitHub (or Azure DevOps).
 Resolve any issues with your models not building or failing data integrity tests.
-4. Request a review of a teammate.
+1. Request a review of a teammate.
 Review another teammate’s PR.
-5. Address any comments or suggestions from your code review.
+1. Address any comments or suggestions from your code review.
-6. Repeat the above steps until there are no remaining comments, and you get a green checkmark on the CI checks!
+1. Repeat the above steps until there are no remaining comments, and you get a green checkmark on the CI checks!

 **If using Azure DevOps:**

 1. On the page for your pull request you should see the results of the CI checks.
 If it’s green, great, it passed!
-2. If the CI check is red, click on it to see the logs, which will give more information about the failure.
+1. If the CI check is red, click on it to see the logs, which will give more information about the failure.
 You might see failures in:
     1. The linter checks (which looks for code style and common gotchas)
-    2. Model builds, which indicate some logic issue in the code
+    1. Model builds, which indicate some logic issue in the code
-    3. Data tests, which ensure that the data has the shape you expect
+    1. Data tests, which ensure that the data has the shape you expect
-3. Address any issues flagged by the check.
+1. Address any issues flagged by the check.
 Remember, the “_Format_”, “_Lint_”, and “_Fix_” buttons in dbt Cloud can help with auto-resolving issues around formatting.
-4. Request a review of a teammate.
+1. Request a review of a teammate.
 Review another teammate’s PR.
-5. Address any comments or suggestions from your code review.
+1. Address any comments or suggestions from your code review.
-6. Repeat the above steps until there are no remaining comments, and you get a green checkmark on the CI checks
+1. Repeat the above steps until there are no remaining comments, and you get a green checkmark on the CI checks

 ### Day 4: References